builtbywilldev/ViAi.OS/README.md

-# 🟥 Red_Collar–OS
+🟣 Violet Collar

 > This repo was generated using a custom CLI tooling system by [builtbywill.dev](https://builtbywill.dev)
 > Phase-Coded | Method-Signed | Terminal–Forged

 ---

-🟣 Violet Collar — OS Simulation
+ — OS Simulation

     Generated using a custom CLI system by https://www.builtbywill.dev Phase-Coded | Method-Signed | Terminal–Forged